 Sponsored by Merck

-For more information about chronic cough and to download CoughTracker, visit The Cough Chronicles, an educational resource sponsored by Merck in collaboration with the American Lung Association, the Asthma and Allergy Foundation of America and the Allergy & Asthma Network to support those living with the condition.
+For more information and to download CoughTracker, visit The Cough Chronicles, an educational resource sponsored by Merck in collaboration with the American Lung Association, Asthma and Allergy Foundation of America, and Allergy & Asthma Network to support those living with the condition.